kadaster/dev-recovery-bootstrap/README.md

 To recover from a disaster you need the **latest uncompromised Gitea recovery backup**.
 This backup contains the Git source code repositories (mirror clones) of all Development Services.
 The recovery bootstrap encompasses:

-1. Unzipping the Gitea recovery backup.
+1. Unzipping the Gitea recovery backup in `/tmp`.
+This directory will then contains all Git mirrors of the Development Services.
 1. Cloning of the `dev-recovery` repository which is part of the backup.
 It contains the `recovery.sh` script.
 1. Execution of the recovery script.
+It recovers all Development Services.

 ## Prerequisites

 - A `laptop` running WSL2 (Windows Subsystem for Linux 2).
-- `Git client` software
+- The `latest Git client` software
 - The `latest umcompromised Gitea Recovery backup` from Continuity management.
+GET THIS BACKUP FIRST !

 ## Execution